|

 into crying out but she fails to respond (it was a lie as well) and

-Thirty six minutes into the show and there is a welcome change of pace
+ad.
+Thirty six minutes into the show and there is a welcome change

-and of characters on the still empty stage.
-There are four stories about
+of pace and of characters on the still empty stage.
+There are four

-petty spitefulness which even if richly deserved will only raise the
+stories about petty spitefulness which even if richly deserved will

-faintest wry smile from anyone.
-More coaxing of the audience, a vote
+only raise the faintest wry smile from anyone.
+More coaxing of the

-hope that in the years to come, that they all suffer on the casting
+education.
+You will hope that in the years to come, that they all suffer

-couch and end up as fluffers or doing tacky American porn.
+on the casting couch and end up as fluffers or doing tacky American

 Under Ice - RAW in association